How Early Can You Test For Autism?

 Early Warning Signs of Autism

-Early detection of autism is crucial in order to provide necessary resources to those affected.
+Early detection of autism is crucial to provide necessary resources to those affected.
 If a child is displaying certain behaviors, they may be the early warning signs of autism.

 Such behaviors include: